 In this section, we give proofs and additional regret bound results for Section \ref{sec:info_asymmetry} on information asymmetry.
-First, we prove the regret bounds in Section \ref{sec:info_asymmetry} when $\hat{\mu}_0(x)$ is estimated from auxiliary data where the mean untreated potential outcome conditioned on $X$, $\mu_0(X)$, is identifiable.
+First, we prove the regret bounds in Section \ref{sec:info_asymmetry} when $\hat{\mu}_0(x)$ is estimated from auxiliary data where the mean untreated potential outcome conditioned on $X$, $\mu_0(x)$, is identifiable.

 Second, we prove similar results when $\hat{\mu}_0(x)$ is estimated from the untreated units in the treatment population, where $T^{\pi} = 0$.
-In this setting, the mean untreated potential outcome conditioned on $X$, $\mu_0(X)$, is no longer identifiable.
+Under information asymmetry, the mean untreated potential outcome conditioned on $X$, $\mu_0(X)$, is no longer identifiable.
 Therefore, $\hat{\mu}_0(x)$ will be subject to confounding bias.
 Still, if we apply a similar but stronger assumption than Assumption \ref{assumption:unobserved-confounding-avg-historical}, we can get similar regret bounds to Theorem \ref{thm:historical_regret}.